 Ear, Nose and Throat Surgery (ENT) is also known as Otolaryngology, Head and Neck Surgery.
 This area of medicine is concerned with disorders of the ear, nose, throat, the head and the neck.

 ENT Surgeons (or otolaryngologists) are specialist doctors who deal with medical and surgical treatment of conditions of the ears, nose, throat and structures of the head and neck.

 Note: Please note below that some people are not available at all locations.

 Otologist & General ENT Specialist

-Available at Mercy Specialist Centre, Epsom, 215 Wairau Road, Wairau Valley, Auckland
+Available at 100 Mountain Road, Epsom, Auckland, 215 Wairau Road, Wairau Valley, Auckland